Space Doctor

-Space Doctor is a novel by Lee Correy published in 1981.
+Space Doctor is a medical science fiction novel by Lee Correy published in 1981.

 Plot summary

 Space Doctor is a novel in which Dr. Tom Noels works as a medic as part of the construction of the first solar power satellite in space.

 Reception

-Greg Costikyan reviewed Space Doctor in Ares Magazine #10 and commented that "Space Doctor drags a bit, and the love interest uses one of the oldest tricks around, but on the whole it is an interesting novel, well worth reading – especially for those interested in near-future exploration of space."
+Greg Costikyan reviewed Space Doctor in Ares magazine #10 and commented that "Space Doctor drags a bit, and the love interest uses one of the oldest tricks around, but on the whole it is an interesting novel, well worth reading – especially for those interested in near-future exploration of space."